Apply

 LSCSS relies on browser features first and tooling second.
 Tooling should make the CSS easier to maintain, not hide poor architecture behind more processing.

-- Astro, Eleventy, or another static-first build system
+• Astro, 11ty (Eleventy, now Build Awesome), or another static-first build system

 Choose a baseline first

-- Minimum baseline: native CSS layers, Stylelint, and consistent formatting.
+• Minimum baseline: native CSS layers and Stylelint.

 Custom media queries